odoylexrules/Documents/README.md

   into several files, and will be numbered accordingly to permit modularity.
   - **apt.md**
   For a quick walk-through on installing on Debian-based platforms.
-Maybe even honorable mentions to tools I enjoy using along with the application.
+Maybe even honourable mentions to tools I enjoy using along with the application.
   - **pacman.md**
   As an example of other package managers I might use, including rpm, or yum.
 - **4_Usage/**
   The meat and potatoes of this project will go here.
-Basic usage and use-cases will be documented here.
+Basic usage and use cases will be documented here.
   - 01-Post_Install.config.*brief description*.md
   - 01-Post_Install.*brief description*.md: Files starting with a 01 are